Herbert Blumer: Applications of Blumer's theories

-Blumer & the DBO Model
+Blumer and the DBO model

 Reza Azarian uses Herbert Blumer's concept of the definition of the situation to improve the already-existing framework of the Desire-Belief-Opportunity model of Analytic Sociology.
 This work seeks to create a more empirical base for the DBO model to operate upon.
 Since Analytic Sociology stresses the individual, just as Blumer stresses the acting unit, Azarian writes that Blumer's framework can aid in determining the actor's perception and set of actions in response to a situation.
 The DBO model is mainly criticized for lacking analytical specification and empirical validation.

-Blumer & Collective Emotion
+Blumer and collective emotion

 Ashley Reichelmann connects Blumer's GPT (Group Position Theory) and views on perceived, prejudiced threat to the current studies on racial threat.
 Reichelmann demonstrates how experimental research design and quantitative measure can be used to capture threats as Blumer outlines them.
-She illustrates that collective threat is distinct from other collective emotions, using factor analyses and regression, and operates according to Blumer’s theoretical predictions.
+She illustrates that collective threat is distinct from other collective emotions, using factor analyses and regression, and operates according to Blumer's theoretical predictions.
 Reichelmann writes that there is a gap between Blumer's framework and the methodologies of current sociologists and hopes that the use of Blumer's ideas will bridge the gap by identifying current tensions as a type of collective emotion.